rontarrant/gtkDcoding/docs/_posts/2019-01-11-0000-introduction-to-gtkDcoding.md

 ## What You’ll Need

 First, a *D* compiler.
-I’m using *dmd*, the official reference compiler throughout.
+I’m using *dmd*, the official reference compiler, throughout.
 You can find it on the [Downloads page of the dlang.org web site](https://dlang.org/download.html).

 Second, you’ll want the latest *GTK+* runtime.
 This as well as the [GtkD.zip](https://gtkd.org/Downloads/sources/GtkD-3.9.0.zip) file can be downloaded from [the official GtkD website (maintained by Mike Wey)](https://gtkd.org/download.html).